What is an add-in and a macro?

 How to open the Templates and Add-Ins dialog box

-In Word 2007 and later versions, you can open the dialog box by clicking Document Template on the Developer tab.
+In Word 2007 and later versions, you can open the dialog box by clicking Document Template on the Developer tab in the Ribbon.

 In Word 2003 and earlier versions, you can open the Templates and Add-Ins dialog box from the Tools menu.

 Manage comments in Word fast and easy – review comments, extract comments to Word or Excel, etc.

 Simplify and speed up the management of cross-references even in your most complex documents